What is Dyslexia?

-Many dyslexics are incredibly creative, intelligent people who have lots of strengths, but who may still struggle to read and write.
-The exact causes of dyslexia are unknown, but dyslexia has been specifically connected to difficulties in learning the phonological component of language.
+Dyslexia usually refers to persistent struggles with literacy.
+The exact causes of the disorder are unknown, but dyslexia has been specifically connected to difficulties in learning the phonological component of language.

 If a learner has these traits, it doesn’t always mean they are dyslexic.
 However, these can be an indicator that the explicit teaching of decoding and encoding is needed to support an understanding of foundational literacy.
-That’s where MELEM Education can help!
+That’s where Melem Education can help.